rockstor/rockstor-doc/ups-setup/ups_setup.rst

 A **UPS** is a **Un-interruptable Power Supply** and is often associated with mission critical electrical components such as computer servers and network infrastructure.
-There function is to continue to provide mains power to the equipment they are setup to protect in the event that the mains suffers a blackout (mains disappears completely) or a brown out (the mains becomes sub standard).
+Their function is to continue to provide mains power to the equipment they are setup to protect in the event that the mains suffers a blackout (mains disappears completely) or a brownout (the mains becomes sub standard).
 A common facility of UPS devices is an ability to inform their protected equipment of a critical mains event which in turn allows that equipment to take evasive action and avoid suffering the consequences of the